dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-16-incompatible.md

 > NOTE
 >
-> This approach may slow DBR JS down a little bit, but the difference can be ignored on devices capable of running iOS 16.4.
+> This approach may slow DBR-JS down a little bit, but the difference can be ignored on devices capable of running iOS 16.4.

 If none of the options work for you, please [contact us](https://www.dynamsoft.com/contact/).